edemastes/starter-academic/content/project/High School/index.md

 # slides: example
 ---

 ## LSU Pathways for high school is a robust curriulum designed for in-depth study of one of four available STEM pathways.
-Students can study biomedical sciences, computing, digital design and emergent media, or pre-engineering.
+Students can choose to study biomedical sciences, computing, digital design and emergent media, or pre-engineering.
 <br>

 *Click on a dropdown below for more details and syllabi for each pathway.*